 My friend’s father would always look at the remains of the family dinner and say it’d be great in a sandwich no matter if it was tuna and tartar sauce or pork and potatoes.
-So, in homage to him, use last night’s leftovers in this sandwich that anyone would be happy to have at work the next day.
+So, in homage to him, use last night’s leftover Bourbon-Marinated Flank Steak in this sandwich that anyone would be happy to have at work the next day.
+In fact, it’s worth making the steak specifically for this meal between bread.

 Game plan: If you’re going to take this sandwich to work, assemble it as directed and then pop it in a toaster oven at the office when you’re ready to eat.